Turns Out, Too Much Sleep Might Mess With Cognition

 We're giving you a chance to win a six-month subscription to our pioneering sleep supplement, magnesium+.
 Click here to enter your details.
 You'll be automatically subscribed to the mbg newsletter and entered into the drawing for a chance to win.
 Deep, restorative sleep awaits!

 Our sleep habits have a whole lot of power over our health, and we know that getting too little sleep can sometimes have harmful effects on the brain and beyond—but is there such a thing as getting too much sleep?
 According to a new study from a research team in Beijing, there might be.
-The peer-reviewed paper found that too few and too many hours in bed were linked to more rapid cognitive decline over time.
+The peer-reviewed paper found that too few and too many hours in bed were linked to more rapid cognitive decline1 over time.

 How scientists are studying the connection between sleep duration and cognition.